-- 4.3.
-The design shall be such as to ensure that plant states that could lead to high radiation doses or large radioactive releases are practically eliminated (see footnote 1) and that there are no, or only minor, potential radiological consequences for plant states with a significant likelihood of occurrence. - 4.4.
-Acceptable limits for radiation protection associated with the relevant categories of plant states shall be established, consistent with the regulatory requirements.
+4.3.
+The design shall be such as to ensure that plant states that could lead to high radiation doses or to a large radioactive release have been 'practically eliminated', and that there would be no, or only minor, potential radiological consequences for plant states with a significant likelihood of occurrence.

+4.4.
+Acceptable limits for purposes of radiation protection associated with the relevant categories of plant states shall be established, consistent with the regulatory requirements.